 Other Important Information

-- Approval of clinical or animal projects by the local medical center IRB or IACUC will be necessary before funding is approved.
+- Approval of clinical or animal research projects by the local medical center IRB or IACUC must be received before awarded applications can be funded.

 Frequently Asked Questions